kogakure/website-11ty-stefanimhoff.de/src/posts/2017/minimalism.md

   </footer>
 </blockquote>

-The next step was probably reading David Allen's book <AffiliateLink asin="0143126563">Gettings Things Done (GTD)</AffiliateLink>, which is a productivity system, but at it’s beginning is some inventory of your stuff.
+The next step was probably reading David Allen's book {% affiliate "Gettings Things Done (GTD)", "0143126563" %}, which is a productivity system, but at it’s beginning is some inventory of your stuff.

 {% bookshelf %}
 {% book "0143126563" %}